ozyygen/pos-to-neg/LLM_prompting/README.md

 Here:
 - \(p_1\) represents the probability of a "yes" response.
 - \(p_0\) represents the probability of a "no" response.

+## LLM Classification Task
+For running the code first start with prompt_generator then process python files.
+You can adjust input parameters accordingly:

+prompt_path = "your_path_to_Zero-shot_prompt.txt"
+data_path = "your_path_to_sibling_output.txt"
+models = ["phi4","llama3.1:70b"]
+output_path = "your_path_to_output"
+chosen_rules = ["rel1","rel2"]

+* We provide a sample sibling_output.txt which containts target relations along with their candidate disjoint properties.
+Note rule_constant is acually is rule head relation, and chosen_rules is the target head relation.
+We'll update them in the codes soon.

 ## auto_LLMs.py
 This code script automates the process of generating responses from a list of Language Learning Models (LLMs) for a given set of prompts stored in a CSV file.
 It evaluates the models, collects their responses, and saves the results to an output directory.